-Second earlies: Charlotte, Nadine and Kestrel.
+Second earlies: Charlotte, Nadine, Maris Peer, Nicola and Wilja.

-Potatoes will grow in almost any soil, however they cultivate much better if the soil is enriched with organic matter.
+Potatoes will grow in almost any soil, however, they cultivate much better if the soil is enriched with organic matter.
 Potatoes grow best in an acid soil so add well-rotted manure and garden compost.
 It is also important that you do not lime soil at any time.

 Follow these guidelines for planting times of seed tubers:

 The tubers are ready to plant when the shoots are about 3cm (1in) long.
 On early potatoes, rub off the weakest shoots, leaving four per tuber.

 - Dig a trench 15cm (6in) deep and carefully push your seed potato (with the shoots facing upwards) into the loosened compost leaving a gap of 30cm (12in) between each one.

 - Try not to damage the shoots as you plant the seeds and ensure the potatoes are evenly spaced and not touching each other.
 Leave a space of 60cm (2ft) between rows.

 - Fill the trench with soil mixed with garden compost, or other organic matter.

 If you would like to grow your potatoes in containers: